MURP: Multi-Agent Ultra-Wideband Relative Pose Estimation with Constrained Communications in 3D Environments: Experimental Results

-The tables show the proposed approach consistently improves the mean APE by an average of 19\% over the second best APE approach (i.e., without the \texttt{el\_bias}, orange), while constraining $z$ leads to the largest APE gains.
-Unlike APE, there is not a clear best AHE approach.
-That being said, the proposed approach is only at most $1^\circ$ behind the best mean AHE approach for any given trial.
+Our data shows the proposed approach (red) provides a 9$\times$ improvement over a direct NLLS trilateration (purple), similar to that used by \cite{xianjia_cooperative_2021}.
+The addition of the \texttt{el\_bias} improves our approach's mean APE by an average of 19\% (i.e., red vs orange).
+Overall, constraining $z$ leads to the largest APE gains (as predicted by Table \ref{tab:theoretical-stdev}).
+Unlike APE, there is not a clear best approach for AHE, but the proposed (red) is only at most $1^\circ$ behind the best for any given trial.
+Additionally, Figure \ref{fig:pos-err-vs-alt-err} justifies our minimal communication protocol, demonstrating that even when operating with \textit{maximal} altitude error within the experimentally demonstrated error tolerances (i.e., $\pm 0.10$m from Figure \ref{fig:altitude}), red outperforms other formulations.
+Finally, the two outdoor trials, highlighted in the video, demonstrated comparable position accuracy to the laboratory trials as well as the long-term stability and reliability of the system.